top of page

 Responsible Limits on Facial Recognition Use Case: Flow Management - Part II

-As part of my work as an AI Project Lead at the World Economic Forum, I led a multistakeholder community that co-designed a comprehensive audit framework and certification scheme for industry actors seeking to ensure the responsible use of their facial recognition solutions.
+I co-led a multistakeholder community that co-designed a comprehensive audit framework and certification scheme for industry actors seeking to ensure the responsible use of their facial recognition solutions.
 In part II (see part I below), you will find a detailed description of the process that applicant organizations must follow to get certified.
 It also includes Narita International Airport’s answers to the assessment questionnaire which is a great example of a rigorous self‑assessment.

 Published: 14 December 2020